Aztecs: Family and gender

 The Aztec family pattern was bilateral, counting relatives on the father's and mother's side of the family equally, and inheritance was also passed both to sons and daughters.
-This meant that women could own property just as men, and that women therefore had a good deal of economic freedom from their spouses.
+This meant that women could own property just as men and that women therefore had a good deal of economic freedom from their spouses.
 Nevertheless, Aztec society was highly gendered with separate gender roles for men and women.
-Men were expected to work outside of the house, as farmers, traders, craftsmen and warriors, whereas women were expected to take the responsibility of the domestic sphere.
-Women could however also work outside of the home as small-scale merchants, doctors, priests and midwives.
+Men were expected to work outside of the house, as farmers, traders, craftsmen, and warriors, whereas women were expected to take responsibility for the domestic sphere.
+Women could however also work outside of the home as small-scale merchants, doctors, priests, and midwives.
 Warfare was highly valued and a source of high prestige, but women's work was metaphorically conceived of as equivalent to warfare, and as equally important in maintaining the equilibrium of the world and pleasing the gods.
 This situation has led some scholars to describe Aztec gender ideology as an ideology not of a gender hierarchy, but of gender complementarity, with gender roles being separate but equal.

 Among the nobles, marriage alliances were often used as a political strategy with lesser nobles marrying daughters from more prestigious lineages whose status was then inherited by their children.
 Nobles were also often polygamous, with lords having many wives.
 Polygamy was not very common among the commoners and some sources describe it as being prohibited.